Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution

-Based on a careful study of the distributions of several physical parameters associated with non-CHIME and CHIME FRBs, we have found several interesting patterns.
-Our robust conclusion is that the non-CHIME FRBs come in two distinct categories: low L and high L events, based on their luminosity density.
-The low L category is mostly populated with the REP events, while a large number of NRs fall in the high L category.
-FRB radio energy $E$ and the lower limit to the energy density $u$ follow similar trends.
+We have found several interesting patterns based on a study of the distributions of several parameters associated with non-CHIME and CHIME FRBs.
+Our robust conclusion is that non-CHIME FRBs come in two distinct categories based on their $L_{300}$ distribution: low and high luminosity density FRBs.
+The category with $L_{300} \lesssim 4 \times 10^{33}$ erg/Hz/s consists largely of repeating FRBs, while most of the non-repeaters have $L_{300} \gtrsim 4 \times 10^{33}$ erg/Hz/s.
+Less significantly, the FRB radio energy $E$ as well as a lower limit to the FRB energy density (i.e. $u$) show weak bi-modal distributions.

-Only lower limits to the flux density and fluence are known for the CHIME FRBs.
-To overcome this drawback, we have introduced a novel technique wherein dimensionless quantities have been computed based on the ratio of the observed fluence to flux density (or, its reciprocal) for both CHIME and non-CHIME FRBs.
-The distributions of these dimensionless quantities as well as their median values suggest the presence of interesting patterns and trends common to both the data sets.
+Introducing a new technique wherein several quantities have been computed that utilize the ratio of the observed fluence to flux density (or, its reciprocal).
+This exercise was undertaken since only lower limits to the flux density and fluence are known for the CHIME FRBs and therefore, using this technique, both CHIME and non-CHIME FRBs could be studied.
+Distributions of these parameters as well as their median values suggest the presence of significant trends common to both the data sets.